-Bain Capital will finance the transaction with 27 billion yen ($251 million) from its own funds, and obtain loans of up to 98.6 billion yen ($919 million) from MUFG Bank, Mizuho Bank, Sumitomo Mitsui Banking Corporation and Nomura Capital Investment, according to a stock exchange disclosure by Nichii Gakkan.
+Nichii Gakkan said in the May 8 announcement that Bain Capital will finance the deal with 27 billion yen from its funds, and obtain loans of up to 98.6 billion yen from MUFG Bank, Mizuho Bank, Sumitomo Mitsui Banking Corporation and Nomura Capital Investment.

-Nichii Gakkan’s representative director and president Nobusuke Mori, along with senior executives who are family members of the late founder and former chairman Akihiko Terada, are considering investing directly or indirectly in the tender offeror.
+Nichii Gakkan’s representative director and president Nobusuke Mori, along with senior executives who are family members of the late founder and former chairman Akihiko Terada, were then considering investing directly or indirectly in K.K.
+BCJ-44.

-Bain Capital first entered Japan in 2006 with an office in Tokyo.
-Since then, the firm has invested in 17 local companies, including Showa Aircraft Industry, Cheetah Digital, Works Human Intelligence, Toshiba Memory Corporation and Japan Wind Development.
+Having been present in Japan since 2006, Bain has invested in 17 local companies including Showa Aircraft Industry, Cheetah Digital, Works Human Intelligence, Toshiba Memory (currently Kioxia), Japan Wind Development and Domino’s Pizza Japan.